amir-ndr/FLEXP/README.md

 # flsim — Federated Learning Simulator

 A research-grade FL simulator with a clean, layered architecture designed for easy extension.
-It supports four training paradigms, each with its own orchestrator but a shared component/experiment/plotting stack:
+It supports five training paradigms, each with its own orchestrator (OTA reuses the sync `Simulator` via an uplink-physics hook) but a shared component/experiment/plotting stack:

 | Paradigm | Orchestrator | Built-in algorithms |